jwaghetti/docker-dyndns-godaddypy/README.md

   - **DGDP_APISECRET**: API secret from GoDaddy (see below)
   - **DGDP_SLEEPTIME**: sleep time before trying to update the IP address again.

+The other environment variables were not tested.

 ## How to Request API Key and Secret

 Go to https://developer.godaddy.com/keys/ and request a production API key and secret.
 If the generated pair does not work, delete and request a new one.

 ## Running Outside a Container.

+You need to have *Pyhton* and *pip* installed.

 - Go to *script* folder.
 - **$ pip install -r requirements.txt**